DasNaCl/csc/esop/revs/rebuttal.md

 > 252 "sCCT may seem overly strict" - yes, it does.

-We would like to point out - as done in the paper as well - that modern processors have a data-independent timing mode that, when turned on, aims to provide a guarantee that a certain set of instructions runs in constant-time.
+We would like to point out - as done in the paper as well - that modern processors have a data-independent timing mode that, when turned on, aims to provide a guarantee that a certain set of instructions runs in constant-time, just like sCCT.

 > Do the monitors exactly characterize the properties?
 You state only one direction of implication.
 If not, why are they useful?

 Focussing on the case-study, the secure compilation statements used here talk about traces satisfying a property by being an element of that property.
-The established imlications allow to lift this to the monitor-level, where inductive reasoning is much more useful than on just traces.
+The established implications allow to lift this to the monitor-level, where inductive reasoning is much more useful than on just traces, and thus the other direction of the implication is not necessary.

 Reviewer 2